-The search results page has a hierarchy of section headings:
+To help you navigate with a screen reader, the search results page has a hierarchy of section headings.

-- Heading level 2 (H2): The first H2 heading is for your search results.
-The second is for ads.
-Depending on what you search for, you might get up to 2 ads.
+- Heading level 2 (H2): The first H2 heading is search results; the second is ads

-- Heading level 3 (H3): Each individual search result and each ad title is an H3 heading.
+- Heading level 3 (H3): Individual search result titles and ad titles

-You can join the Google Accessibility user community to discover new solutions, share tips on using Google services, and discuss accessibility issues with fellow Google users.
+To discover new solutions, share tips on using Google services, and discuss accessibility issues with fellow Google users: